Our Story

 These two learnings put our way of living “back then” into perspective.

-We wanted to offer authentic and sustainable cooking experiences to travelers from around the world.
+We wanted to offer authentic and sustainable cooking classes to travelers from around the world.

 Our dream meant making some adjustments to our lifestyle.